Sjmarf/ember/docs/style_guide.rst

 In this chapter, we'll cover how to use the built-in styles.
 In later chapters, we'll cover how you can create styles yourself.

-Each style module contains a number of Element classes similar to those found under :code:`ember.ui`.
-These classes inherit from :code:`ember.ui` elements, and extend them to provide additional functionality.

 Generic setup
 ----------------

 The :code:`pixel_dark` style is a pixel art style.
-In future, we'll have a range of both pixel-art and non pixel-art styles.
-Because the pixel art style is rendered at a small scale, we'll have to create an intermediate surface to draw the UI on, which we will then scale and draw to the display surface.
+Because the pixel art is rendered at a small scale, we'll have to create an intermediate surface to draw the UI on, which we will then scale and draw to the display surface.
 This is standard practise when creating pixel art games in Pygame.

 Here's an example showing how you might do this.
 Note the :code:`ember.set_display_zoom` call, which is highlighted.
-This tells ember how much it should scale it's mouse position readings by.
+This tells ember how much it should scale the mouse position readings by.
 It does not affect how ember renders the UI.

 Every style has a :code:`background_color` attribute that you may wish to use as a background for your menus.